The Most Beautiful Wine Castles of Sonoma County

 Under its mansard roof and towers, modified with glass pyramid peaks by Coppola, the winery houses the director's movie memorabilia like movie mobster Vito Corleone's desk, Apocalypse Now 'heads,' and the fully-rigged model warship from Sofia Coppola's Marie Antoinette.

 The restaurant and terrace sport a smashing Alexander Valley view, and the poolside reservation system ensures that everyone is treated, if not like royalty, at least to their own chaise lounge and umbrella.

-Wine castle, of wine Castile?
-No, silly, it’s Catalonian.
-This winery, set in the rolling hills of the Carneros region in southern Sonoma County, was designed to evoke both the historical California missions and the heritage of the Catalonian family, owners of the Freixenet cava brand.
+This elegant winery, set in the rolling hills of the Carneros region in southern Sonoma County, was designed to evoke both the historical California missions and the heritage of this Catalonian family, owners of the Freixenet cava brand.

-Lo, see you not this bastion of stone, looming above a vineyard verdant?
-Ledson gets top billing as Sonoma County's wine castle because of its perfect pairing of gothic spires and archways with the rugged, mountainous backdrop of this particularly scenic stretch of the Sonoma Valley.
+Ledson is one of Sonoma County's most dramatic wine castles, pairing Gothic spires and archways with the rugged, mountainous backdrop of a particularly scenic stretch of the Sonoma Valley.

-The style is French Normandy, not Valhalla, and it was originally built as a family residence.
-So many would-be wine tasters drove up to check it out, however, that the owner took the hint and opened his winery's tasting room here.
+The French Normandy-style mansion was originally built as a family residence, but so many would-be wine tasters drove up to check it out that the owner eventually took the hint and opened his winery's tasting room here.

 The interior is handsomely furnished with dark-wood paneling, huge windows, and cozy fireplaces, and features several private tasting rooms, three tasting bars with plush seating areas, and a full-service deli.
 Picnic grounds lie under large, shady oaks.